Why Doctors Need An MBA

 “But the most interesting thing is that doctors coming out of their training now are more and more interested in going into management, and therefore consider doing an MBA”, he adds.

-Dr. Syed Jafri was a surgeon before he completed the full-time MBA at Imperial College Business School in 2007.
+Dr. Syed Jafri was a surgeon before he completed the full-time MBA at Imperial College Business School.
 He is now working in a multinational healthcare company, where he has both clinical and managerial responsibilities.
 On the one hand, he is involved in the support of clinical clients and product development; on the other, he explores business opportunities and sits on a number of committees to decide where the company should invest.

 He decided to do an MBA because he wanted to have more responsibilities and explore different areas of his job: “When you’re a doctor you concentrate in a specific area, but you forget that there is an entire world outside it.
 Twenty years ago doctors could afford to be just doctors, but now the managerial side of our job impacts on every other aspect of it”, he explains.